-COURSE INSTRUCTOR INSTRUCTOR

-TITLE OF PAPER DATE SUBMITTED

-Plagiarism on papers submitted for course credit is a serious violation of the Law School's Student Code of Conduct.
-A student found guilty of plagiarism is subject to suspension or expulsion from school, and any such discipline will be reported to the Board of Bar Examiners in any state in which the student seeks to be admitted to practice.
-To avoid any misunderstandings about the nature of this offense, please review the following provision of the Student Code of Conduct, sign the form below, and attach this sheet to your paper when you turn it in to your professor.

-Section 2-201.
-Academic Misconduct Violations.

-- (b) Plagiarism.
-To take the written work of another and pass it off as one's own for an academic purpose.
-The following are examples of plagiarism, but not an exhaustive list of situations in which plagiarism can occur: - (1) To use someone else's words without unambiguous acknowledgment. - (2) To paraphrase someone else's words without unambiguous acknowledgement. - (3) To use someone else's ideas without unambiguous acknowledgment.
+COURSE INSTRUCTOR TITLE OF PAPER DATE SUBMITTED Student Code of Conduct.
+A stude expulsion from school, and any state in which the student see about the nature of this offense, p or course credit is a serious violation of the Law School's ent found guilty of plagiarism is subject to suspension or uch discipline will be reported to the Board of Bar Examiners in eks to be admitted to practice.
+To avoid any misunderstandings blease review the following provision of the Student Code of ad attach this sheet to your paper when you turn it in to your Section 2-201.
+Academic Mis sconduct Violations. ' ' ke the written work of another and pass it off as one's own for e following are examples of plagiarism, but not an exhaustive plagiarism can occur: (1) To use someone e lse's words without unambiguous acknowledgment.
+(2) To paraphrase son neone else's words without unambiguous acknowledgement.
+(3) To use someone e lse's ideas without unambiguous acknowledgment.
+ENDORSEMENT BY STUDEN I have read the foregoing and I ce attached paper.
+T: ertify that I have not committed plagiarism in writing the (Signature) (Student ID Number)

-ENDORSEMENT BY STUDENT:

-I have read the foregoing and I certify that I have not committed plagiarism in writing the attached paper.

-(Signature) (Student ID Number)